timothymillar/TEFingerprint/docs/usage.rst

         --gff fingerprint.gff.gz \
         --csv fingerprint.csv.gz

-Where ``danglers.bam`` is the bam file being fingerprinted and ``fingerprint.gff`` is the output gff file.
+Where ``informative1.bam ...`` are the bam file(s) being fingerprinted, and ``fingerprint.gff.gz`` and ``fingerprint.csv.gz`` are respectively the output in (compressed) csv and gff3 formats (these can be uncompressed by removing the ``.gz`` extension).

 Arguments:

 -  A single bam file to be fingerprinted or multiple bam files for a comparative fingerprint.
--  ``-a/--annotation-of-known-elements`` an optional annotation of known elements in gff (3) format for matching to identified insertions.
-Known elements are also used for joining paris of clusters either side of an insertion.
+-  ``-a/--annotation-of-known-elements`` An optional annotation of known repeat elements in gff (3) format for matching to identified insertions.
+   Known elements are also used for joining pairs of clusters either side of an insertion.
+Known elements are also used for joining pairs of clusters either side of an insertion.
 This gff file may be compressed with gzip or bz2.
--  ``-r/--references`` may optionally be used to specify a subset of chromosomes to fingerprint.
-By default all reference chromosomes are fingerprinted (based on the bam header).
--  ``-f/--families`` specifies the (super) families or grouping of repeated elements to fingerprint.
-These names are matched against the start of the mate element name i.e. the name ``Gypsy`` would treat reads with tagged with a mate element called ``Gypsy3``, ``Gypsy27`` or ``GypsyX`` as the same.
+-  ``-r/--references`` The reference sequence(s) (e.g. chromosomes) to be
+   fingerprinted.
+If left blank (None) all references sequences in the input file will be used. *Default = None*.
+-  ``-f/--families`` Repeat element/transposon categories to be used.
+   These must be exact string match's to start of read name and are used to split reads into categories for analysis.
+Not specifying at least one valid category will result in empty output files. *Default = None*.
--  ``-m/--minimum-reads`` specifies the minimum number of read (tips) required to form a cluster.
+-  ``-m/--minimum-reads`` Minimum number of read tips required to form a cluster. *Default = 10*.
--  ``-e/--epsilon`` specifies the maximum allowable distance among a set of read tips to be considered a cluster.
+-  ``-e/--epsilon`` The maximum allowable distance among a set of read tips required to form a cluster.
+This should be approximately equal to the insert size of paired reads. *Default = 250*.
--  ``-b/--buffer-fingerprints`` specifies a distance (in base pairs) to buffer fingerprints by before counting reads (defaults to ``0``).
-   This is used to ensure that small clusters, that are slightly offset in different samples, are treated as a single comparative bin.
+-  ``-s/--splitting-method`` Method used for splitting proximate clusters.
+   One of "none", "aggressive" or "conservative".
+See the full documentation
+    for details. *Default = "conservative"*.
+-  ``-b/--buffer-fingerprints`` Additional buffer to be added to margins of fingerprints.
+This is used avoid identifying small clusters as unique, when there is only slight miss-match in read positions across samples (i.e. false positives).
 It also improves the robustness of comparisons by allowing more reads to be included in each bin.
+The buffer is trimmed back to the extent of the furthermost read tips it contains. *Default = 25*.
--  ``-j/--join-distance`` used to try and match clusters of informative reads to a known transposon (if provided) as well as joining pairs of clusters at either end of a transposon insertion.
+-  ``-j/--join-distance`` Used to try and match clusters of informative reads to a known repeat-element (if provided) as well as joining pairs of clusters at either end of a repeat insertion.
-   This value represents the maximum distance to search for a known transposon and half the maximum distance to search for a paired cluster if no a known transposon is identified (defaults to ``0``).
+   This represents the maximum distance to search for a known repeat from the end of each cluster.
+If no know repeat is present (or none are provided) then clusters will be paired if they are within twice this distance of one another. *Default = 25*.
--  ``-n/--number-of-common-elements`` The number of most common elements contributing to each cluster that are counted.
-I.e. if this value is 3 then for each cluster of each sample the name and counts of the three most common elements are recorded (defaults to ``3``).
+-  ``-n/--number-of-common-elements`` The number of most common repeat elements contributing to each cluster that are counted. *Default = 3*.
--  ``-q/--mapping-quality`` specifies the minimum mapping quality allowed for reads (defaults to ``30``).
+-  ``-q/--mapping-quality`` Minimum allowed mapping quality for informative reads mapped to the reference genome. *Default = 30*.
--  ``-t/--threads`` specifies the number of CPU threads to use.
-The maximum number of threads that may be used is the same as the number of references specified.
+-  ``-t/--threads`` Maximum number of cpu threads to be used.
+The maximum number of threads that can be utilised is the number of reference molecules to be fingerprinted. *Default = 1*.
--  ``--gff`` create a gff file of the resulting data.
-These data can be sent to standard output for piping using ``--gff -``.
-If the data are written to a file, this file will be compressed with gzip or bz2 based on the files extension e.g. ``.gff.gz`` or ``.gff.bz2``.
--  ``--csv`` create a csv file of the resulting data.
-These data can be sent to standard output for piping using ``--csv -``.
-If the data are written to a file, this file will be compressed with gzip or bz2 based on the files extension e.g. ``.csv.gz`` or ``.csv.bz2``.
+-  ``--gff`` File name for GFF output.
+Compression will be applied by extension e.g. ".gz" or ".bz2".
+Output may be written to standard output using "-".
+   *Default = None*.
+-  ``--csv`` File name for CSV output.
+Compression will be applied by extension e.g. ".gz" or ".bz2".
+Output may be written to standard output using "-".
+   *Default = None*.

 Additional arguments:

--  ``--minimum-epsilon`` the minimum value of epsilon to be used in hierarchical clustering (defaults to ``0``).
+-  ``--minimum-epsilon`` Minimum epsilon values used when calculating support for clusters.
+This is only used in hierarchical clustering 'and should usually be left as 0. *Default = 0*.
--  ``--non-hierarchical`` by default a hierarchical clustering algorithm is used.
-This flag will switch to the non-hierarchical version.
--  ``--mate-element-tag`` the sam tag used to specify the name of each reads mate element (defaults to ``ME``).
+-  ``--mate-element-tag`` Sam-tag used in bam file to indicate the repeat element matched to each the mate read. *Default = "ME"*.
+-  ``--no-colour`` Switch to disable colour coding of gff output.
+This may improve performance

 Filtering GFF Output
 --------------------